Amazon Affiliate Wordpress Plugin vs EasyAzon

 Since I started building niche sites on Wordpress, I've been happily using EasyAzon to add Amazon links.
 UNTIL NOW.

 Well, until about a month ago.
 That's when I found this AAWP thing and had to have it.
 It's soooo sexy omg.
 I bought a single site license and a few days later upgraded to the full developer license to use on all my sites.

 EasyAzon is good.
 It is easy to use (if a bit temperamental) and can shepherd visitors to their local Amazon store so you can maximise your income.

 It has 4 outputs - text links, images, call-to-action, and info blocks.
-The info blocks are great - they look like this:
+The info blocks are nice - they look like this:

-And here's a text link with a call-to-action button:
+And here's a text link and a call-to-action button:

 And finally you can insert an image.
 This is awesome because it gives you a selection of all the ones uploaded by to the product's Amazon page, and in different sizes.
 Clicking these images will take your readers to Amazon (with your tracking ID added, of course) - so it's not only easy to spice up an article with some images, but you can make some moneh too.
 Niiiice.

 All right so here's the main problem - adblock.
 Site visitors using adblock won't see the call-to-action buttons or the info blocks.